-2010 – Prosper, CS5 & iPad
+2010 – CS5 & iPad

-• Early 2010 Adobe discontinue their Partner Connection Print Service Provider Program, which provided printers and service bureaus with easy access to and support for Adobe software.
+Adobe discontinue their Partner Connection Print Service Provider Program, which provided printers and service bureaus with easy access to and support for Adobe software.
 Declining membership is cited as the reason for the cancellation.
+Later in the year, Adobe launches Creative Suite 5.
+Record profits in Q2 prove that there was a pent-up demand from users who skipped the previous release(s).

 Adobe Creative Suite 5

-• The gradual migration from print to electronic media takes another step forward with the Apple iPad tablet.
-Apple manage to sell 1 million tablets in the first 28 days after its launch, along with 1.5 million ebooks.
+The gradual migration from print to electronic media takes another step forward with the Apple iPad tablet.
+Apple manages to sell 1 million tablets in the first 28 days after its launch, along with 1.5 million ebooks.
 Applications like Flipboard, which is described as a ‘social magazine’, show the potential of the device.
 Many print magazines release their own dedicated apps, with Wired selling 105000 copies of its first issue in June.
 As the novelty wears off, those numbers drop to 32000 copies by September.

-• During his opening speech at the DB2010 conference IDPF president George Kerscher states that “Exponential growth will put digital publishing on par with print in five years time”.
+During his opening speech at the DB2010 conference IDPF president George Kerscher states that “Exponential growth will put digital publishing on par with print in five years time”.

 • A 7.0-magnitude earthquake hits Haiti, devastating its capital Port-au-Prince and killing 230000 people.